War on Islam controversy: Reception in American politics

-Reception in Muslim discourse
+Western perception of Muslim discourse in the Middle East

 A measure of the strength of the belief that a non-Muslim power (the United States) is at least attempting to weaken, if not annihilate, Islam can be found in opinion polls that showed, as of late 2006 and early 2007, strong majorities — at least 70% — in the Muslim countries of Egypt, Morocco, Pakistan, and Indonesia, answering "yes" to the pollsters' question: do you believe the United States seeks to "weaken and divide the Islamic world?"

 Daniel Benjamin and Steven Simon write in their book Age of Sacred Terror:

 In the Middle East and Pakistan, religious discourse dominates societies, the airwaves, and thinking about the world.
 Radical mosques have proliferated throughout Egypt.
 Bookstores are dominated by works with religious themes … The demand for sharia, the belief that their governments are unfaithful to Islam and that Islam is the answer to all problems, and the certainty that the West has declared war on Islam; these are the themes that dominate public discussion.
 Islamists may not control parliaments or government palaces, but they have occupied the popular imagination.

 The idea that the West is waging war on Islam has however been dismissed by many non-Muslims in the west.
 Salman Rushdie, victim of a Fatwa by Ayatollah Khomeini calling for his death, has argued that what Islamists have called a war of "the west versus Islam" is more complicated.
 Islamists are "opposed not only to the west and 'the Jews' but to their fellow Islamists", an example being the fight between the Sunni Taliban and the Shia Islamic Republic of Iran.
 "This paranoid Islam, which blames outsiders, 'infidels', for all the ills of Muslim societies and whose proposed remedy is the closing of those societies to the rival project of modernity, is presently the fastest-growing version of Islam in the world," according to Rushdie.

 Western proponents of the "War against Islam" theory

 According to James Carroll, the conflict between Muslims and Westerners "has its origins more in 'the West' than in the House of Islam", and can be traced to "the poison flower of the Crusades, with their denigrations of distant cultures", and other Western injustices.
-Proponents of this view often consider the War on Terrorism with the accompanying 2001 military activity in Afghanistan and 2003 invasion of Iraq to be part of the war against Islam.
+Proponents of this view often consider the war on terrorism with the accompanying 2001 military activity in Afghanistan and 2003 invasion of Iraq to be part of the war against Islam.
 Western colonialism in the Middle East throughout the 20th century is also regarded as such an attack by some.